sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ### Topic Spaces
-Topic space is a new concept introduced to simplify management of topics used for publishing and subscribing by your clients.

 A topic space is a set of topic templates (defined below).
 It is used to simplify access control management by enabling you to grant publish or subscribe access to a group of topics at once instead of individual topics.
 It is important to note that the publishing is a supported action on all topic spaces by default; however, you need to configure the subscription support as detailed below.